Key Takeaways:

 To build credit fast, avoid maxing out your student credit card and aim to pay your bills on time each month.

-2. Become an authorized user
+2. Build credit by becoming an authorized user

+That said, this is not without risks.
 Becoming an authorized user means you have the potential to affect someone else’s finances.
 You’ll get your own card to swipe as you please, but the primary account holder is responsible for the payments.
 Be respectful as an authorized user.
 Ask before using the card, and pay your loved one back right away.

-3. Get a loan
+3. Get a loan to establish credit

 Taking out a loan can also help you to start building credit.
-You have a few different options, including:

-• Secured personal loan.
+- Secured personal loan.
 A secured loan requires you to put forward an asset as collateral, such as your house, boat, or car.
 Making on-time payments can help you build your credit.
 If you can’t repay your loan, the lender can take possession of your collateral.

-• Credit builder loan.
+- Credit builder loan.
 Instead of a lender issuing you a lump sum of money like a personal loan, with a “credit builder” loan, you pay the lender in monthly installments plus interest.
 The lender deposits these payments into a savings or certificate of deposit (CD) account.
 Once you finish paying the installments, you get access to the money.
-Your payments are reported to the credit bureaus, which can help you establish your credit.³
+Your payments are reported to the credit bureaus, which can help you establish your credit.⁴

-4. Pay your bills on time
+4. Pay your bills and loans on time

 Credit where credit is due

-Building credit takes time.
 While we’ve highlighted a few habits to improve your credit score faster, like getting a secured credit card and becoming an authorized user, establishing credit is a process.
 In time, you’ll have your credit score in a healthier spot, making it easier to finance life’s big purchases.

 Establishing Credit FAQs